-When you are in Jesup, you'll notice that it is more blue-collar than most other communities in America.
-35.91% of Jesup’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Jesup is a blue-collar town, with 35.91% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Jesup is a city of professionals, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Jesup who work in office and administrative support (10.73%), sales jobs (10.73%), and teaching (6.93%).

 As is often the case in a small city, Jesup doesn't have a public transportation system that people use for their commute.